yaser2us/dynamo/README.md

 ## Contributors

-Thanks goes to all wonderful people, M2U, SME and enginerring teams.
+Thanks goes to all wonderful people, M2U, SME and engineering teams.

 ## License